aahsnr-configs/emacs/plan.md

 - [ ] Can recentf update recent files list when an existing file in its list changes name and/or directory

 - [ ] **Important** After adding jupyter config, make sure it does not conflict with org-src-context.el

+- [ ] Bind corfu-documentation to a more practical keybind so that it does not disturb my flow of typing but still allows me to see documentation with the keybind

+- [ ] Currently corfu-documentaiton only opens when corfu completion candidate is open.
+Determine if this works for eglot.
+Also determine if it is able to be launched without corfu candidates being displayed.

+- [ ] [Claude] Further study emacs configuration in the attached config.org file.
+Search the web and think longer to answer these 2 questions: Is 128MB gc-cons-threshold size needed for eglot?
+Determine if lsp-mode will be generally faster than elgot for my emacs configuration.
+Make sure the information you gather is up-to-date when you search the web

+- [ ] Setup python and nix under programming languages.

+- [-] In pdf-tools, use `(elpaca (pdf-tools :host github :repo "vedang/pdf-tools"))`

+- [ ] Fix vertical and horizontal split keybindings and the window management settings

 ## Integrating scimax modules
 - [ ] scimax-ob.el